cypress-io/cypress-documentation/content/guides/end-to-end-testing/okta-authentication.md

 </Alert>

-## Adapting an Okta App for Testing
+#### Adapting an Okta App for Testing

 <Alert type="info">

 <strong class="alert-header">Note</strong>

-The previous sections focused on the recommended Okta authentication practice within Cypress tests.
+The previous sections focused on the programmatic Okta authentication practice within Cypress tests.
 To use this practice it is assumed you are testing an app appropriately built or adapted to use Okta.